 Whether you’re a sole proprietor on the hustle, or a multinational conglomerate, outside of the odd event, you may not have had cause to hire your very own private dancer – a dancer for money.
 But beyond the Tina Turner metaphor, if you want a professional who can manage, organise, synchronise and move people with military precision, consider a choreographer🩰.

 These highly trained professionals are skilled at mobilising people, meeting show-stopping deadlines, telling stories, setting the scene, captivating an audience, and doing it all on a shoestring budget.
-The leadership expert also makes it look so delightfully easy that you too will feel like you can execute complex routines with the stamina, athleticism and prowess of a Beyoncé or a Baryshnikov.
+The dance expert also makes it look so delightfully easy that you too will feel like you can execute complex routines with the stamina, athleticism and prowess of a Beyoncé or a Baryshnikov.
 But you know full well you can’t.

 High-performance environments and dancers share a remarkable affinity.
 Full disclosure: as a pandemically-challenged choreographer, I may be trying to hustle you.
 Buyer beware.
 But to deepen the point, let’s turn to another example – the military.